fleetdm/fleet/handbook/engineering/README.md

 #### Bug States
 The lifecycle stages of a bug at Fleet are:
 1. Inbox
-2. Acknowledged
-3. Reproduced
+2. Reproduced
-4. In engineering process
+3. In engineering process
-5. Awaiting QA
+4. Awaiting QA

 The above are all the possible states for a bug as envisioned in this process.
 These states each correspond to a set of GitHub labels, assignees, and board memberships.